Vegan Nutrition Guide

 Calcium Rich Foods

 - dried figs

 - turnip and mustard greens

 - sesame seeds and tahini

 - bok choy

 I find it easy to get adequate amounts of zinc but it’s still important to plan for this essential mineral.
 Zinc deficiencies can result in hair loss, a weakened immune system, hormone imbalance and acne.
 Zinc is important for carbohydrates metabolism, testosterone production, healthy eyes, skin and nails, a strong immune system and healing.
 You can achieve your daily zinc needs through whole foods by including plenty of the foods listed below.

 Note that it’s suggested vegans should increase the RDA of zinc by as much as 50% to account for the phytates in grains and legumes decreasing nutrient absorption.
-You can soak and/or sprout your legumes, nuts and grains to remove some of the phytic acid to improve bioavailability of zinc and other nutrients.
-Read more on this in my post on whole grains.
+You can soak and/or sprout your legumes, nuts and grains to remove some of the phytic acid to improve the bioavailability of zinc and other nutrients.

 Zinc Rich Foods

-- legumes such as tofu, edamame, tempeh, kidney beans, black beans, chickepas, lentils and peanuts
+- legumes such as tofu, edamame, tempeh, kidney beans, black beans, chickpeas, lentils and peanuts

 - raw cacao nibs or powder